wdevore/Ranger-Go-IGE/Notes.md

       Menu
       Exit
    ```

-# Audio
+# Audio (Sfrx)
 Audio has both internal and external values.
 The audio generator works on values that aren't exactly meaningfull to users and that is what the external values are for.
 There is a converter to translate internal to external prior to viewing by a user.
-It is the internal values that are persisted.
+It is the internal values that are persisted to json files.
+## Sfxr Presets
+There are some presets stored in the ```extras/misc/sfxr``` folder that represent some of the sounds possible.

 # QuadTree (QT)